-- General employee data (personal, vehicle, characteristics, qualification and skills), previous employment records and performance is stored for the duration of the individual’s employment, plus three years, except for employee data for individuals working with children which is stored for the duration of the individual’s employment, plus 45 years
+- General employee data (personal, vehicle, characteristics, qualification and skills), previous employment records and performance is stored for the duration of the individual’s employment, plus seven years.

 - Absence data and medical records are stored for the current year, plus two years, except for health surveillance records which are kept for up to 40 or 50 years, depending on which type of record they are.